 We have proposed a hybrid mapping algorithm, called HTM, for MPSoC-based embedded systems to improve their performance by capturing the dynamism of the application workloads executing on the system.
-Our approach is based on the idea of application scenarios and consists of three steps: design-time preparation, run-time mapping initialization and run-time mapping customization.
-The design-time preparation exploits optimal mappings for each mode of each application which will be stored on the target platform for further mapping optimization.
-At run time, the mapping initialization process dynamically optimizes the mapping of the running application(s) with the objective of maximizing the throughput under a predefined energy budget based on the optimal mappings of the corresponding applications stored on the system when a new workload scenario emerges.
+Our approach is based on the idea of application scenarios and consists of three steps: design-time preparation, runtime mapping initialization, and runtime mapping customization.
+The design-time preparation exploits optimal mappings for each mode of each application that will be stored on the target platform for further mapping optimization.
+At runtime, the mapping initialization process dynamically optimizes the mapping of the running application(s) with the objective of maximizing the throughput under a predefined energy budget based on the optimal mappings of the corresponding applications stored on the system when a new workload scenario emerges.
 During the execution of a certain workload scenario, mapping customization is performed to further improve the performance of the mapping under an application-dependent objective.
-In various experiments, we have evaluated our algorithm and compared it with other run-time mapping algorithms.
-These experiments indicate that our proposed approach can achieve considerable performance improvements (45.9% - 105.9%) and energy savings (14.6% - 23.5%) compared with the other algorithms for workload scenarios in which multiple applications are simultaneously active.
+In various experiments, we have evaluated our algorithm and compared it with other runtime mapping algorithms.
+These experiments indicate that our proposed approach can achieve considerable performance improvements (45.9%-105.9%) and energy savings (14.6%-23.5%) compared with the other algorithms for workload scenarios in which multiple applications are simultaneously active.